-There exists one well-known primitive for generating long sequences of random-looking bits that has not been discussed yet and which is preferable over Trivium and Bivium from a pure performance standpoint, namely an unrolled LFSR.
+There is one well-known primitive for generating long sequences of random-looking bits that has not been discussed yet and which is preferable over Trivium and Bivium from a pure performance standpoint, namely an unrolled LFSR.
 Indeed, the update function of an LFSR can be unrolled in the same manner as for stream ciphers like Trivium or Grain.
 Additionally, sparse feedback polynomials which guarantee maximum period are known for (almost) arbitrary register sizes.
-Of course, a sufficiently large state is required (e.g., > 64 bits) in order to (i) guarantee a long enough non-repetitive output sequence and (ii) keep adversaries from simply guessing all state bits to perform trivial correlation attacks.
-A negative example where this requirement has been neglected is presented in
+Of course, a sufficiently large state is required (e.g., > 64 bits) to (i) guarantee a long enough non-repetitive output sequence and (ii) keep adversaries from simply guessing all state bits.
+While this requirement seems rather obvious, it has apparently been neglected in the design of OpenTitan, the open source silicon root of trust developed by lowRISC, where multiple 32-bit LFSRs are instantiated to generate masking randomness.4 To attack this design, one may simply enumerate all possible states of the LFSRs to find the correct seed for each of them separately (since there is no diffusion between the LFSRs) which in turns allows one to generate all previous and future masks.

-Section 4.
 However, even when respecting the minimum size of 64 bits, an unrolled LFSR can easily be 3-4 times more cost-efficient than Bivium, which is demonstrated for different levels of unrolling in Table 5.
 The obvious caveat is that LFSRs provide no black-box security whatsoever, as all output bits depend linearly on the initial state.
-As mentioned in Section 2, this allows trivial state recovery attacks when sufficiently many consecutive output bits are observed.
+As discussed in Section 2 already, this allows trivial state recovery attacks when sufficiently many consecutive output bits are observed.
 Another problem may occur when multiple bits with linear dependencies between each other are used as pseudo-randomness in the same masked implementation.
-Hence, a closer look at the severity of such risks is needed, which we also study in Section 4.
+Hence, a closer look at the severity of such risks is needed, which we study next.